Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 Important steps:

-• Link PAN with Aadhaar to avoid going inoperative status.
+• Link PAN with Aadhaar to avoid going into inoperative status.

 • Pre-validate at least one bank account for refund processing.

-• Ensure valid mobile number linked with Aadhaar, e-filing portal, bank, NSDL/CDSL.
+• Ensure a valid mobile number linked with Aadhaar, e-filing portal, bank, NSDL/CDSL.

 • You can also download the offline utility or use third-party software for offline filing.